pik33/rpi4-retro/README.md

-# rpi4-retro
-A port of ultibo-retro-gui to RPi4/Raspbian
+Trying to port ultibo-retro-gui to RPi4/Raspbian